-Lake enters his sixth season as the helm of his alma mater in 2014 and continues to build a program that looks to compete yearly for a Big South Championship.
+Lake enters his seventh season at the helm of his alma mater in 2015 and continues to build a program that looks to compete yearly for a Big South Championship.

 A 1994 Charleston Southern alum, Lake guided the Bucs to a 30-win season for the first time in 14 years in 2014.
 CSU finished the year 30-26 and registered a school-record 20 home wins.
 The Bucs rallied from a slow start to go 10-5 over their final 15 Big South games, earning a spot in the conference tournament.
 CSU ripped off eight straight wins from late April into early May, a stretch that included six consecutive league victories and a triumph over then-No. 6 South Carolina before a sold out crowd in Columbia.